1Password/solutions/README.md

 The scripts here assume you have the `op` [installed and configured](https://developer.1password.com/docs/cli/get-started).

+## Complete 1Password command line tool documentation
+For full documentation of the 1Password command line interface, please visit [developer.1password.com/docs/cli/](https://developer.1password.com/docs/cli/)

+## Handy tools
+`jq`, a command line tool with robust JSON support, is an essential tool when using `op`.
+Many of the provided examples use `jq` and you will need it installed before using any of the examples here.
+Download `jq` from [the developer](https://stedolan.github.io/jq/).

+## Note
 Unless otherwise stated, these scripts are not intended to be run in an automated or unattended environment.

+Scripts provided here are not intended to be run as-is.
+They are intended as examples of how to perform certain tasks.
+You will need to modify the scripts to fit your exact needs and suite your specific environment.

 ## Contents
 * [Provision new users from a CSV](./op-cli-example-scripts/scripted-provisioning/)